Ralph Winwood

 Sir Ralph Winwood (c.
 1563 – 27 October 1617) was an English diplomat and statesman to the Jacobean court.

 Early life

-Ralph Winwood was born the son of Richard Winwood at Aynhoe in Northamptonshire, and was educated at St John's College, Oxford (1577), Magdalen College, Oxford (1582), and Padua (1594), studying law at Gray's Inn from 1617.
+Ralph Winwood was born the son of Richard Winwood at Aynhoe in Northamptonshire.
+A 'hot puritan', according to a Jesuit reporter, he was educated at St John's College, Oxford (1577), Magdalen College, Oxford (1582).
+To conclude his education, he travelled to Italy, where he enrolled at the University of Padua (1594).